 Advent is a time of reflection.
 On what God did in sending Jesus the first time, and, longing for what He will do when Jesus comes again.

-In all honesty, I’ve found my reflection and waiting tends to be pretty vague.
+In all honesty, I’ve found my reflection, and prayerful waiting tends to be pretty vague.
 I spend a few minutes reading part of ‘the Christmas story’ from Luke 1-3, throw up a few quick prayers, and often leave it at that.
 That’s certainly better than nothing, but not all that transforming.

 Maybe you can identify.
 You want Advent to be a time of real growth for you, but in reality… not so much.
 How can we do this better?

 I’m not going to detail a bunch of ideas here, although that might be a good idea for future years.
 Instead, I’ll just share something I’m learning from the Book of Ruth, where God showed me a new connection with what he did through Jesus at Christmas.
 And what it means for us.

 It helped nudge me beyond my status quo way of looking at Christmas, and I think it will encourage you, too.

 Ruth demonstrates an amazing superpower: the ability to reject playing it safe in favor of taking big risks.
 Here are two examples:

 - her journey from Moab to Bethlehem.
 At the beginning of the book, Naomi’s husband and two sons all die, leaving her with only her two daughters-in-law, Ruth and Orpah.
 Orpah does the normal, safe and expected thing: she goes back to her father’s home where she can make a new beginning and try to start a family (14).
 Ruth takes the risky, crazier step of following Naomi back to Bethlehem, come what may: ‘where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God’ (1:16).
 She’s saying goodbye to everything she’s known: her family, her country, and her faith (see 1:15).